lambda-py/linkme/README.md

 For complete setup, please refer to individual service READMEs and the /docs directory.

 ## 🏗️ Architecture
 The project follows a microservices architecture pattern, employing FastAPI for backend services and ReactJS for the frontend.
 All services are containerized using Docker and orchestrated via AWS services.
-For a detailed explanation, please refer to the /docs/architecture directory.
+For a detailed explanation, please refer to the [architecture documentation](/docs/architecture).

 ## 🤝 Contributing
 Please read our Contributing Guidelines for details on how to contribute to this project.